cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 Cypress is **complementary** to your {% url "CI provider" continuous-integration %}, and plays a completely different role.

 It doesn't replace or change anything related to CI.
-You will simply run Cypress tests in your CI provider.
+You will run Cypress tests in your CI provider.

 The difference between our {% url 'Dashboard Service' dashboard-service %} and your CI provider is that your CI provider has no idea what is going on inside of the Cypress process.
-It's simply programmed to know whether or not a process failed - based on whether it had an exit code greater than `0`.
+It's programmed to know whether or not a process failed - based on whether it had an exit code greater than `0`.

 Our {% url 'Dashboard Service' dashboard-service %} provides you with the low level details of *what* happened during your run.
 Using both your CI provider + Cypress together gives the insight required to debug your test runs.